Rugby, Warwickshire: Geography

+Climate

+Rugby has an oceanic climate typical of the English interior.
+Temperatures are mild for the latitude and winter nights average above freezing.
+Summers are highly variable depending on wind patterns, with an all-time record of 38.7 C in spite of the mild averages.
+Annual rainfall is moderate, but frequent drizzle results in about 125 precipitation days per year.

 Demographics

 At the 2021 census, there were 78,125 residents in Rugby, up from 70,628 on the 2011 census, and 62,580 at the 2001 census.

 In terms of ethnicity in 2021: